yoratoni/huawei-router-sms-forwarding/README.md

 with SMS received on a 4G Huawei router.

 **Why ?** <br />
-As a 4G router takes a SIM card, it have a phone number and then, can be used to send SMS.
+As a 4G router takes a SIM card, it has a phone number and can be used to send SMS.
-The problem with that is that you need to access your Huawei router interface on the internet.
-So this app allows you to transfer these received SMS to your phone, or to automatically reply to them.
+But everytime you want to send one, you need to access your router interface on the internet, so this app allows you to transfer these received SMS directly to your phone, or to automatically reply to them.

 **Credits:** <br />
 This program uses the [Huawei LTE API](https://github.com/Salamek/huawei-lte-api) created by [Salamek](https://github.com/Salamek).